Crosswell Drive Elementary School Academic Assistance

 Do you want to give something back to your child’s school?
 Here is your chance to volunteer.
 Please download and fill out the volunteer packet and join us as a volunteer.
 You must complete a volunteer packet, which includes a background check, if you wish to participate in any of the following activities:

 - Regular classroom volunteers

-Please fill out the packet below and return it to the front offce if you are interested in helping at our school.
+Please click on the link below fill out the online form if you are interested in helping at our school.

 Time To Teach is a consistent classroom management system that recovers precious instructional time and improves a school’s climate.
 Click here to read more.

 Examples of the types of test questions that will appear on the SC READY ELA and Mathematics tests can be found here.

 The report cards will provide information for parents/guardians regarding their child’s progress toward mastery of the South Carolina standards.